aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 4. Is there a script/application you can start that will be affected by this vulnerability?

-we will create a script named `test.c` that will tries to lunch a system binary called `exploiter`.
+We will create a script named `test.c` that will try to launch a system binary called `exploiter`.
 ```c
 #include<unistd.h>
 #include <stdlib.h>